Answers to some of the most common questions about Houston Flat Fee MLS Listings.

-Unlike our competitors we only offer Full Service Listings.
+Unlike our competitors, we only offer a Full-Service Listing.

 Will my property appear on HAR.com?

-We offer a full service listing for this price, that means you’ll have support from a licensed agent from listing to closing.
-Most other flat fee brokerages offer a limited service listing and then try to up-sell you for every additional additional features.
+We offer a full-service listing, which means you’ll have support from a licensed agent from listing to closing.
+Most other flat fee brokerages offer a limited-service listing and then try to up-sell you for every additional feature.
 Read their paperwork closely – if it doesn’t specifically state that they will help you negotiate offers or provide forms assistance, chances are that’s an extra fee.

 Do I owe you any additional fees at closing?